Georgia vs. Tennessee NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Georgia and its opponents have combined for 56 points only two times this year.
+- Georgia and its opponents have combined for 56 points -- this matchup's over/under -- only two times this season.

-- Tennessee's games have gone over 56 points in seven of nine chances this season.

-- The combined points per game average of the two teams, 76.6, is 20.6 points above Saturday's over/under.

-- This contest's over/under is 21.2 points more than the 34.8 these two squads combine to allow per game this season.
+- Saturday's total is 20.6 points lower than the two team's combined 76.6 points per game average.

+- These two squads combine to surrender 34.8 points per game, 21.2 fewer than this contest's over/under.

 - The average total in Bulldogs games this season is 49.6, 6.4 points fewer than Saturday's total of 56 .